LAD Itinerary Title

 The description below follows the official route, as it takes you anticlockwise around the entire Lake District National Park, and into the magnificent peaks of The Dales in the final third of the ride.
 With a start and finish in the fabulous cycle town of Penrith, which is well connected by both road and rail, this is an easy way to get into England’s beautiful, quiet, and often dramatic countryside

-If you want to find out more about the cycling, the route or anything else about the Lakes and Dales Loop, then please contact us and one of our team will get back to you.
+If you'd like more information about the cycling, the route, or anything else related to the Lakes and Dales Loop, please reach out to us, and one of our team members will get back to you.

 The journey begins in the market town of Penrith, located on the edge of the Eden Valley.
 Often talked about as the “Gateway to the Lake District”, this bustling, friendly place has become the UK’s cycle touring Mecca, sitting at the meeting point of the two great rides – the Classic Coast to Coast, and Land’s End to John O’Groats.
 It’s the perfect launch point for any cycling adventure holiday, with ample long stay car parking, a mainline train station and cycle friendly accommodation.